 - TIRBOs [every two weeks, alternating with the other episode types]: “The intermittent rantings of Brandon Oto.”
 These are short solo episodes where Brandon offers a brief take on a controversy, teaching point, or point to ponder.

 Questions, comments, or suggestions for topics or guests can be directed to [email protected].
 Keep up with us on Twitter or Instagram at @icuscenarios and subscribe directly in your podcast app of choice.

-Brandon Oto PA-C, NREMT
+Brandon Oto, PA-C, NREMT

-Bryan BolinG, DNP, ACNP
+Bryan BolinG, DNP, ACNP, FCCM

-Bryan Boling is a critical care nurse practitioner with the Anesthesia Critical Care Medicine service at the University of Kentucky in Lexington.
+Bryan Boling is a critical care nurse practitioner and Director of POCUS and Simulation Center Training with the Anesthesia Critical Care Medicine service at the University of Kentucky in Lexington.
 A graduate of their Acute Care Nurse Practitioner program, he currently rotates between the Neuro, Surgical, and Cardiothoracic ICUs.
 In addition to his clinical practice, Bryan is a frequent writer and speaker on critical care and educational topics, and is an Adjunct Assistant Professor in the Acute Care Nurse Practitioner program at Georgetown University in Washington, DC.
-He is interested in all aspects of critical care, particularly shock, resuscitation, point-of-care ultrasound, vascular access, and advanced airway management.
+He runs the educational critical care blog Critical Care Notes, and is interested in all aspects of critical care, particularly shock, resuscitation, point-of-care ultrasound, vascular access, and advanced airway management.
 Find him on Twitter at @bryanboling or email him at [email protected].

 All content discussed should be considered the personal opinions of the podcast hosts and their guests, and are not representative of their employers or other affiliated organizations.
 In no case should medical care be based solely upon the content of these discussions, which are intended as general educational content only, not as a definitive medical reference.